Bromomethane

 Bromomethane, commonly known as methyl bromide, is an organobromine compound with formula CH_{3}Br.
 This colorless, odorless, nonflammable gas is produced both industrially and biologically.
 It is a recognized ozone-depleting chemical.
 According to the IPCC Fifth Assessment Report, it has a global warming potential of 2.
 The compound was used extensively as a pesticide until being phased out by most countries in the early 2000s.
 From a chemistry perspective, it is one of the halomethanes.

 Occurrence and manufacture

-Marine organisms are estimated to produce 56,000 tonnes annually.
+Marine organisms are estimated to produce 56,000 tonnes annually of methyl bromine.
 It is also produced in small quantities by certain terrestrial plants, such as members of the family Brassicaceae.

 In 2009, an estimated 24,000 tonnes of methyl bromide were produced.
 Its production was curtailed by the Montreal Protocol, such that in 1983, production was nearly twice that of 2009 levels.
 It is manufactured by treating methanol with bromine in the presence of sulfur or hydrogen sulfide: